laurentmackay/CPM_RD_matlab/README.md

 ## Installation
-The repository should be downloaded:
+The repository should be downloaded and placed somewhere that MATLAB can access.
+Furthermore, its base directory should be added to the MATLAB path (all subsequent modifications to the path are handled algorithmically).

+One may use the following commands in the command line to download and open the library:

 ```
 git clone https://github.com/laurentmackay/CPM_RD_matlab.git
 cd CPM_RD_matlab
+matlab
 ```

-Furthermore, its base directory should be added to the MATLAB path (all subsequent modifications to the path are handled algorithmically).

 ## Testing